 Who We Are:

-The San Francisco Bay Area Gay & Lesbian Sierrans is an outings and conservation club for gay, lesbian, bisexual, transgendered people, and our friends.
+The San Francisco Bay Area Gay & Lesbian Sierrans is an outings and conservation club for gay, lesbian, bisexual, transgendered people, queer identified people and our friends.

 We are an official activities section of the Bay Chapter of the Sierra Club.
 Founded in 1986, we were the Sierra Club's first gay and lesbian activities section.
 We're still one of the largest of a growing number of GLS chapters around the country.